upul/CarND-Path-Planning/README.md

     ....
 }
 ```
 Above lane shifting logic is self-explanatory.
 But, it is worth to look at `isJerkLessShift(current_lane, candidate_lane)` method.
 Actually, lean changing will work even without `isJerkLessShift()` method.
 However, sometimes it will lead to jerk.
 For instance, consider our car on lane 0 and there is a car in front of us.
 So we need to shit lane and we have identified that lane 2 is free of obstacles.
 However, if we instantaneously move from lane 0 to 2, our passengers will experience some bad jerk.
 So `isJerkLessShift()` is responsible for identifying these moves.
 Follwong code shows the complete implementation of the `isJerkLessShift()` method.
-Also, it is worth to node that `(num_units_in_current_lane > 10)` is used to discourage rapid lane changing.
+Also, it is worth to note that `(num_units_in_current_lane > 10)` is used to discourage rapid lane changing.

 ```python
 bool isJerkLessShift(int currentLane, int proposedLane) {